bkryza/clang-uml/docs/diagram_filters.md

 ## `subclasses`

 This filter allows to include or exclude all subclasses of a given class in the diagram.

+## `parents`

+This filter allows to include or exclude all parents (base classes) of a given class in the diagram.

 ## `specializations`